 2.2 Main Functions

-– Human Resources: Recruitment, training and personnel management
+– Human Resources: Recruitment, training, and personnel management.

-– Logistics and Operations: Inventory Management, supply chain and production
+Logistics and Operations: Inventory management, supply chain, and production.

-– Legal: Legal compliance and contract management
+Legal: Legal compliance and contract management.

-2.3 Characteristics of Back Office
+2.3 Back Office Characteristics

-– Critical Support: Provides the necessary infrastructure for front office operations
+Critical Support: Provides the necessary infrastructure for front office operations.

-– Less Visibility: Operates behind the scenes, with little direct interaction with clients
+Less Visibility: Operates behind the scenes, with little direct interaction with clients.

 2.4 Technologies Used